rirajat/doc/interview/Senior Software Developer.md

 __Apache Shiro__ is an open source software security framework that performs authentication, authorization, cryptography and session management.
 Shiro has been designed to be an intuitive and easy-to-use framework while still providing robust security features.

+#### Web Security

+__How to mitigate the SQL Injection risks?__
+- Prepared Statements
+- Stored Procedures
+- Input Validation
+- ORM

+__What is Cross Site Scripting (XSS)?__

+By using Cross Site Scripting (XSS) technique, users executed malicious scripts (also called payloads) unintentionally by clicking on untrusted links and hence, these scripts pass cookies information to attackers.

+__What is ClickJacking?__

+ClickJacking is an attack that fools users into thinking they are clicking on one thing when they are actually clicking on another.
+The attack is possible thanks to HTML frames (iframes).

+__role base security__

+varify the role and identity

 ## CI/CD

 __What's the difference between a blue/green deployment and a rolling deployment?__